High school commencements

 Who: Ball High School

-Info: Seniors will get seven tickets for their guests; ceremony will be recorded and uploaded to Galveston ISD social media platforms on June 3; no live-stream will be available.
+Info: Seniors will get seven tickets for their guests; ceremony will be recorded an uploaded to Galveston ISD social media platforms on June 3; no livestream will be available.

 •••